 This film is gorgeous and brilliant!
 Absolutely orginal Guilherme Marcondes' entire reel is worth checking out.
 This man is a incredible designer.
 He used to be with Lobo, another graphic/animation studio with a beautiful reel.

-"Plusminus" seems to made entirely of one man, Dima Komissarov and the few examples of his work on the site are pretty exciting.
+"Plusminus" seems to made entirely of one man, Dima Komissarov and the few examples of his work on the site are pretty exciting. the Flashbag is a usb drive which inflates depending on how much content is on hand.

-most all I was blown away by the "Remobeads"a TV remote which you rotate in your hand like meditation or rosary beads...
+The Flashbag was a bunch of blogs a few weeks back and was I how I can to Plusminus... but most all I was blown away by the "Remobeads"a TV remote which you rotate in your hand like meditation or rosary beads...

 "Nowadays TV-set is not longer accepted as a mere reciever - it had transformed into a cult object, the thing we can watch and interact with for hours, the source of our knowledge and inspiration.
 If you accept this statement with humor, as a matter of fact - go after our new design of TV remote - remote control combined with beads (remobeads).
 Now you can shift between channels effortless - just slightly pressing the beads.
 The beads are glowing, so you can easily see them in the darkness.
 As an option you can add a sound - enjoy listening to your favourite mantras while switching the channels. "